Batman: Mystery of the Batwoman: Production

+In September 2002, it was reported that a new direct-to-video Batman film was in development at Warner Bros.
+Animation Batman: The Mystery of Batwoman Kelly Ripa had been erroneously reported to be playing Batwoman after previously announcing on her talk show Live!
+With Regis and Kelly that she was working a new Batman project.

 Despite that the majority of returning characters retain the same designs from The New Batman Adventures era, the character animation is brighter and more lively than from the series.
 Rupert Thorne was featured in the original show Batman: The Animated Series, but not in The New Batman Adventures.
 As such, the animators had to create a new appearance for him specifically for this film; he is streamlined and seems to have lost some weight compared to his previous appearance.
 The animation was outsourced to DR Movie.

 Paul Williams, who voiced Penguin in the animated series, did not reprise his role in this film.
 The character was instead voiced by David Ogden Stiers.
 The reasoning behind this decision was Alan Burnett deciding to experiment with a different voice, and bring more of a threatening ambience to the character.
 Bruce Timm, who was not involved with this film, said that he wouldn't have recast Williams, but nonetheless respected Burnett's decision.

-This film also marked the final performances of Bob Hastings as Commissioner James Gordon, and John Vernon as Rupert Thorne before their deaths in 2014 and 2005 respectively.
+This film also marked the final performances of Bob Hastings as Commissioner James Gordon and John Vernon as Rupert Thorne before their deaths in 2014 and 2005 respectively.

 Series writers Alan Burnett and Michael Reaves wrote the script.
 The film also shows further continuity with previous Bruce Timm-developed Batman series: Barbara Gordon's romantic relationship with Bruce Wayne is coming to an end, Dick Grayson has left Gotham to fight crime in Blüdhaven as Nightwing, and Robin and Batgirl are older than their depictions in The New Batman Adventures, but have not yet been forced to quit in the wake of the flashback events in Batman Beyond: Return of the Joker as the film is set before those events.